 Roughly square in plan, this person-sized totem is assembled from salvaged structural wood members and stands erect like a figure in the landscape.
 Its exterior faces, weathered and scored with intersecting lines, might suggest an old nautical chart.
 A continuous vertical gap along one side reveals a pristine cobalt blue interior.
 Facing south-west this gap allows sunlight to flood the interior, casting geometric shadows that continuously change as they track the movement of the sun.
-Although small, the illuminated interior, as bright and blue as a sky, can at times seem like a glimps through to an infinite space.
+Although small, the illuminated interior, as bright and blue as a sky, can at times seem like a glimpse through to an infinite space.

+Waypoint is navigational term.
 Used habitually by sailors and pilots in plotting a route, a waypoint is literally “a point along the way,” an interim destination to break up a longer journey.
 Buoys often serve as waypoints.
 A waypoint is both an end and a beginning, and is often an opportunity for reassessing, taking stock.